-For 5 years, we have been undertaking pneumococcal carriage and acute respiratory infection surveillance in children in collaboration with the Laos-Oxford Mahosot Wellcome Research Unit, the University of Health Sciences and the MCRI Pneumococcal lab.
+For 5 years, we have been undertaking pneumococcal carriage and acute respiratory infection surveillance in children in collaboration with the Lao-Oxford-Mahosot Hospital-Wellcome Trust Research Unit (LOMWRU), the Lao PDR University of Health Sciences and the MCRI New Vaccines and Translational Microbiology Groups.
 We will now be extending this surveillance for 2 more years to look at the impact of PCV on antimicrobial resistance (AMR).
 AMR is a huge problem in Asia.
 The study is funded by the Wellcome Trust.

 Global pneumococcal carriage review (2019-2022)

-The goal of this global pneumococcal carriage systematic review is to describe the impact of PCV programmes on serotype-specific carriage and compare our carriage results with IPD in the post-PCV era.
+The goal of this global pneumococcal carriage systematic review is to describe the impact of PCV programmes on serotype-specific carriage and compare our carriage results with invasive pneumococcal disease (IPD) in the post-PCV era.
 This will help define the role of carriage studies in measuring PCV impact and monitoring serotype replacement, and further understand the value of carriage as a serotype monitoring tool.
-We are collaborating with LSHTM.
+We are collaborating with the London School of Hygiene and Tropical Medicine (LSHTM).
 This is funded by WHO.

 New Vaccine Evaluation Project, Fiji (2012-2020)

 This is a collaborative project with the Fiji Ministry of Health and Medical Services.
 The aims of this project are to improve surveillance at the Fiji government’s public health laboratory and evaluate the impact of PCV, rotavirus vaccine, and Human Papillomavirus vaccines which the government introduced in 2012/13.
 We evaluated the impact of PCV on carriage and disease, and with the MCRI Pneumococcal lab transferred technology from MCRI to the Fiji Ministry of Health to support meningitis surveillance.
 We measured the impact of rotavirus vaccine on diarrhoea; monitored for intussusception; and provided support for WHO IB-VPD and rotavirus surveillance.
 We evaluated reduced dose HPV schedules.
-This is funded by Australian Aid funded Fiji Health Sector Support Program, DFAT; and the Bill & Melinda Gates Foundation.
-Meningococcal & Surveillance Support Project, Fiji (2019-2020)
+This was funded by Australian Aid-funded Fiji Health Sector Support Program (FHSSP), DFAT; and BMGF.⠀

-We undertook a number of studies measuring PCV impact in Laos: community carriage surveys, invasive pneumococcal disease and population-based pneumonia review.
-We demonstrated PCV impact in Laos despite limited preceding baseline data.
+We undertook a number of studies measuring PCV impact in Lao PDR: community carriage surveys, invasive pneumococcal disease and population-based pneumonia review.
+We demonstrated PCV impact in Lao PDR despite limited preceding baseline data.
 We developed of a novel case-control variant design using a single hospital-based approach to determine the vaccine effectiveness of PCV on hypoxic pneumonia.
-We collaborated with the WHO Western Pacific Regional Office, WHO Laos Office, Laos Ministry of Health, MCRI Pneumococcal lab, St George's, University of London UK, Laos Oxford Mahosot Hospital Wellcome Trust Research Unit, The University of Health Sciences, Laos.
-These studies were funded by Gavi and the Bill & Melinda Gates Foundation.
+We collaborated with the WHO Western Pacific Regional Office; WHO Lao PDR Office; Lao PDR Ministry of Health; MCRI New Vaccines and Translational Microbiology Groups; St George's, University of London, UK; LOMWRU; The University of Health Sciences, Lao PDR.
+These studies were funded by Gavi and BMGF.⠀

-Association between social contact, ethnicity and pneumococcal carriage, Fiji (add years)
+Association between social contact, ethnicity and pneumococcal carriage, Fiji (2015-2016)

 Little is known about pneumococcal transmission, particularly in the post-PCV era.
 Pneumococcal carriage is a precursor for pneumococcal disease, and pneumococcal carriage rates vary by geography, ethnicity, and age.
 The reasons for differences in carriage rates are unknown, but may include factors related to socio-economics, genetic predisposition and social contact patterns.
 This project measured the association between social behaviour, ethnicity and pneumococcal carriage.
 Our results will aid the development of pneumococcal disease transmission models to evaluate and predict PCV10 impact on pneumococcal disease, and therefore inform pneumococcal disease control strategies.
-We collaborated with the MCRI Pneumococcal lab and LSHTM.
-This was funded by the Bill & Melinda Gates Foundation.
+We collaborated with the MCRI New Vaccines and Translational Microbiology Groups, and LSHTM.
+This was funded by BMGF.⠀

 Global age distribution of pneumococcal disease (2011)

-In 2011, WHO was updating the PCV Position statement.
+In 2011, WHO was updating the PCV Position Statement.
 We led a WHO global review to describe the age distribution of disease so countries could decide based on the epidemiology in their countries, the timing of the doses of PCV.
-The findings of this review were presented to SAGE and are cited in 2012 WHO PCV position paper.
+The findings of this review were presented to the WHO Strategic Advisory Group of Experts on Immunization (SAGE) and are cited in the 2012 WHO PCV Position Paper.⠀

 Fiji Pneumococcal Project (2003-2008)

-Our trial in collaboration with the Fiji Ministry of Health documented the safety, immunogenicity and impact on carriage of reduced dose PCV7 in infancy combined with the 23-valent polysaccharide vaccine at 12m of age to broaden the serotype coverage.
-To address the theoretical concerns of hyporesponsiveness to the polysaccharide vaccine, the responses at 17 months of age to a small challenge dose of 20% of the polysaccharide vaccine in children who had or had not received the polysaccharide at 12m was undertaken.
+Our trial in collaboration with the Fiji Ministry of Health documented the safety, immunogenicity and impact on carriage of reduced dose PCV7 in infancy combined with the 23-valent polysaccharide vaccine at 12 months of age to broaden the serotype coverage.
+To address the theoretical concerns of hyporesponsiveness to the polysaccharide vaccine, the responses at 17 months of age to a small challenge dose of 20% of the polysaccharide vaccine in children who had or had not received the polysaccharide at 12 months was undertaken.
 Our results provided the first evidence base for defining both the optimal pneumococcal primary series and the value of a subsequent dose of polysaccharide vaccine in a resource-limited setting.
 Data from this study supported the introduction of a more affordable 2 dose primary series, and suggested one dose primes better than 2 or 3 doses.
-In 2011, the WHO Strategic Advisory Group of Experts on Immunization asked for a number of reviews to be undertaken to update the WHO PCV Position Paper.
+In 2011, the WHO SAGE asked for a number of reviews to be undertaken to update the WHO PCV Position Paper.
 The findings from our study were one of five studies included in the review on the immunogenicity of reduced dose schedules.
 The results changed WHO policy.
 We also documented pneumococcal epidemiology.
-The restuls of which are cited in the 2019 WHO PCV Position Statement.
+The results of which are cited in the 2019 WHO PCV Position Statement.
 This study was funded by funded by US NIAID and NHMRC.